KaseyaDEDR/training/Lab 1 - Initialize Lab Enviroment.md

 1. Start your range virtual machine
    - From the dashboard, click '**Start**' on your virtual machine

-   s> For 20+ students, this process can take up to 15 minutes
+   s> For 50+ students, this process can take up to 10 minutes so start it early in the session

 2. Log into the range
    - Click 'Range' icon on the left